 In addition to WMC, the variation in decision-making processes that individuals engage in may also be of importance when they are faced with vaccination decisions.
 The Cognitive-Experiential Self-Theory (CEST) argues that individual differences in information processing are expressed in two systems: the experiential and the rational (Epstein, 1998).
-The experiential system is rapid, emotional, and minimally demanding of cognitive resources.
-In contrast, the rational system is composed of slower, analytical, and logical thinking.
-In a meta-analysis by Phillips et al. (2016), the authors found that dual-processing preferences accounted for the variability in decision-making.
-Rational system processing was found to be more beneficial in situations that required more complex and high-stake decisions, as this system utilizes the cost-and-benefit ratio.
-Okuhara et al. (2020) revealed that anti-vaccination messages that use fear to convey the message activated the experiential system, and messages that promote vaccinations activated the rational system.
+The experiential system is rapid, emotional, and minimally vaccinations were measured using structured questions based on demanding of cognitive resources.
+In contrast, the rational system the Center for Disease Control and Prevention's (CDC) guidelines is composed of slower, analytical, and logical thinking.
+In a meta-(CDC, 2020).
+This section consisted of two questions regarding analysis by Phillips et al. (2016), the authors found that dualpositive attitudes towards COVID-19 vaccination (e.g., I believe processing preferences accounted for the variability in decisionthat COVID-19 vaccines are safe) with a five-point Likert scale making.
+Rational system processing was found to be more (Likert, 1932) ranging from 1 (strongly disagree) to 5 (strongly agree). beneficial in situations that required more complex and high-stake Conversely, negative attitudes towards two vaccine questions decisions, as this system utilizes the cost-and-benefit ratio. (e.g., I do not trust the public health agencies that recommend me Okuhara et al. (2020) revealed that anti-vaccination messages that to get a COVID-19 vaccine) were reverse coded as 1 (strongly agree) use fear to convey the message activated the experiential system, to 5 (strongly disagree).
+Vaccine hesitancy was measured by how and messages that promote vaccinations activated the rational long it took participants to decide to get vaccinated and was scored as follows: 4 = a few days, 3 = a few weeks, 2 = more than a system. month, 1 = no vaccination.
+Participants were also asked COVID-19 Previous research has attempted to elucidate vaccine hesitancy vaccination status ("Have you received a COVID-19 vaccination?") by responding yes = 1 or no = 0. prior to COVID-19 vaccinations.
+A review by Dubé et al. (2013)